eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 Here, any client can construct a path from a string, then read the file pointed to by that path or write to it.
-A compromised transitive dependency could then read the contents of `/etc/passwd`, or any file in the filesystem that the process has access to, like so:
+A compromised transitive dependency could then read the contents of your home directory, or any file in the filesystem that the process has access to, like so:

 ```austral